 Professor Frankenstein causes outrage at a medical conference with his theories about being able to reuse human body parts after death.
 Determined to prove his theories, Frankenstein builds a body out of the parts of a group of athletes killed in a crash outside his laboratory and grafts onto it the face of a teenager he abducts from Lover’s Lane.

 Producer Herman Cohen had a huge hit with I Was a Teenage Werewolf (1957).
 I Was a Teenage Werewolf exploited the novelty of the burgeoning teen market that was just emerging in the 1950s with the whole rocknroll generation and ingeniously combined it with classic horror themes.
-The same year (1957), Herman Cohen also managed to rush both I Was a Teenage Frankenstein and his teenage vampire effort Blood of Dracula (1957) into production to exploit the teen monster fad he had created.
+Six months later the same year (1957), Cohen released both I Was a Teenage Frankenstein and his teenage vampire effort Blood of Dracula (1957) to exploit the teen monster fad he had created.

 I Was a Teenage Frankenstein is played considerably more tongue-in-cheek than Teenage Werewolf and emerges as the better of the two films as a result.
 Whit Bissell plays with an hilariously high-handed arrogance.
 “I want you to know that there is no death in this laboratory until I declare it so,” he announces at one point.
 And then there are his oft-quoted remonstrations to the monster, “I know you have a civil tongue in your head, I sewed it there,” and the exclamation of joy, “He’s crying – the tear ducts work.”
 There is that one moment of ingenuity where he plans to take the monster to England and suggests with perfect logic that as they pieced the monster together it can just as easily be taken to pieces and shipped over in crates.